ANOOBALSA/Volley/README.md

 ## 🎯 Features
 - **Automatic volume balancing** between music and games
 - **Customizable thresholds**: Set sensitivity for ducking
+- **Customizable Ducking Volume**: Set volume of music after ducking
+- **Customizable Max Music Volume**: Set maximum volume of the music
+- **Customizable Response Time**: Set how long does it take to lower the music volume
+- **Customizable Recovery Time**: Set how long does it take to bring the music volume back to maximum

 ## 📥 Download
 Get the latest release: